 Overall Thor’s nemesis cards feel thematic and Loki’s design is incredibly clever.
 His obligation is pretty par for the course but the rest of the set is interesting to play against.

 The pack succeeds at one of its most important goals.
 Playing Thor feels like you are playing the God of Thunder.
 Thor is a heavy-hitting avenger but he is brash.
 He never has many options outside of punching something or using his hammer and this is reflected in his hand sizes.

 He doesn’t plan so his thwart is low, but he will gladly seek out henchmen and pummel the information out of him via Defender of the Realms.
 When he is tuckered out, Lady Sif is there to remind him who he is.
 Hammer throw and Odinson’s ability reflect very well on Thors throwing and recalling his hammer and while lighting strike won’t pop often, it is a spectacle when it does.

-Minions have never lasted long in front of Thor, only the biggest bads can take him toe to toe and his cards reflect that fact.
+Minions have never lasted long in front of Thor, only the biggest bad guys can take him to toe to toe and his cards reflect that fact.
 Henchmen simply make him laugh and allow him to showboat his abilities and thus draw more cards.